SIJABULILE-NCUBE/neighbourloan-capstone/README.md

 # Deployment

-NeighbourLoan is deployed using **Netlify**.

-The GitHub repository is connected directly to Netlify, enabling Continuous Deployment.
+NeighbourLoan is deployed using **Netlify**, with the GitHub repository connected for Continuous Deployment (CD).

 Every push to the `main` branch automatically:

-- installs dependencies
+- Installs project dependencies
-- builds the project
+- Builds the production application
-- deploys the latest version
+- Deploys the latest version
-- publishes the live application
+- Publishes the updated application online

 ### Build Command